Nathalie1216/Internship-Report/README.md

   - work done during the author's stay with date, sources and applications used Case Study
   - case study on work done for the company

-On Code window, you can find several snippets of codes used in the development of project entrusted to the author and her teammates.
-Also, the README file